Duality between coalescence times and exit points in last-passage percolation models: Burke's property, level sets, self-duality and scaling of coalescence times

 \subsection{Self-duality of the geodesic tree}

 By the coalescence property (iii), the collection of paths

-is a.s. an up-right oriented tree, called the geodesic tree.
+is a.s. an up-right oriented tree, called the \emph{directional geodesic tree}.
 We also consider the collection of down-left oriented semi-infinite geodesics defined as

-It is clear that $\cal L$ and $\cal L^{\downarrow}$ have the same law, up to a rotation of $180^o$ degrees.
+It is clear that $\cal L$ and $\cal L^{\downarrow}$ have the same law, up to a rotation of $180$ degrees.

 Let $\ZZ^{2*}$ denote the dual of $\ZZ^2$.
-We take as vertices the set $\{\zz^*=\zz+\frac{1}{2}\dd\,:\,\zz\in\ZZ^2\}$, where $\dd=(1,1)$, and we join two such neighboring (distance $1$) vertices by a dual edge.
+We take as vertices the set $\{\zz^*=\zz+\frac{1}{2}\dd\,:\,\zz\in\ZZ^2\}$ (recall that $\dd=(1,1)$), and we join two such neighboring (distance $1$) vertices by a dual edge.
 Thus each edge of $\ZZ^2$ is bisected by a dual edge of $\ZZ^{2*}$, and vice-versa, which establishes a bijection (isomorphism) between edges and dual edges.
 Consider the last-passage percolation tree $\cal L$.
 The dual system $\cal L^*$ is defined as follows: in the case that an edge is in $\cal L$ then its dual is not in $\cal L^*$; in the case that an edge is not in $\cal L$ then its dual is in $\cal L^*$.
-Self-duality states that $\cal L$ and $\cal L^*$ have the same law, up to a rotation of $180^o$ degrees.
-The proof parallels the ideas in section 4.2 of \cite{FeMaPi}, where duality between geodesics and equilibrium competition interfaces was established. \begin{thm} For the dual system, we have that
+Self-duality states that $\cal L$ and $\cal L^*$ have the same law, up to a rotation of $180$ degrees.
+The proof parallels the ideas in section 4.2 of \cite{FeMaPi}, where duality between geodesics and equilibrium competition interfaces was established, and relies on Lemma \ref{thm:BuBu}. \begin{lem} For the dual system, we have that

-In particular, the dual system $\cal L^*$ is a.s. a tree and there is no bi-infinite maximizing path in $\cal L$. \end{thm}
+In particular, the dual system $\cal L^*$ is a.s. a tree and there is no bi-infinite maximizing path in $\cal L$. \end{lem}

 \begin{proof} For notational convenience, we will prove the equivalent statement that

 To prove that we first notice that the tree $\cal L^\downarrow$ is a deterministic function of the Busemann function $B^\downarrow$.
 In order to see this we use that